 If you are selected for Federal Verification, you MUST complete this process in order for St. Mary’s to process your FAFSA.

-For more information about the Federal Verification process, visit www.fafsa.gov.
+For more information about the Federal Verification process, visit the Federal Student Aid website.

 After Verification is Complete

-If the data reported on your FAFSA is confirmed, the Financial Assistance Office can determine your eligibility for financial aid.
+If the data reported on your FAFSA is confirmed, the Office of Financial Assistance can determine your eligibility for financial aid.